simonbaird/weekly-wrap/prompt.md

 ## Creating the output

-I want the report to be written to a timestamped markdown file in the current directory.
-Let's use a `date +'%Y%m%d-%H%M%S'` style date format and call the file "$timestamp-wrap.md".

 For each Jira mentioned, the Jira key should be clickable.
 Use a standard Markdown link like this: `[FOO-1234](https://issues.redhat.com/browse/FOO-1234)`.

+I want the report to be written to a file called "report.md".